icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 When an operation implementation throws an exception whose type matches the operation's exception specification, this exception is encoded inside a segment into the payload of an outgoing response with status code `ApplicationError`.

-This [segment](encoding-only-constructs#segment) contains only the encoded exception.

-The payload continuation of the outgoing response is empty in this situation.
+This segment contains only the encoded exception, and the payload continuation of the outgoing response is empty in this situation.

 ## Void optimization